javierblancoch/javierblancoch/README.md

 </p>

 <div align="center">
-  If it's not difficult, it's not fun
+  If it's not difficult, it's not fun :rocket:
 </div>